tlienart/layout-tester/syntax/extensions.md

 }

 \note{
-  In "proper" LaTeX, the use of `\eqnarray` is discouraged due to possible interference with array column spacing.
+  In "proper" LaTeX, the use of `\eqnarray` [is discouraged](https://tug.org/pracjourn/2006-4/madsen/madsen.pdf) due to possible interference with array column spacing.
-  In Franklin/KaTeX this does not happen and so the only practical difference is that `\eqnarray` will give you a bit more horizontal spacing around the `=` signs than the `align` environme nt.
+  In Franklin/KaTeX this does not happen, and so the only practical difference is that `\eqnarray` will give you a bit more horizontal spacing around the `=` signs than the `align` environment.
+Use whichever one you prefer.
 }

 ### Styling